Table of Contents

 How to Choose the Right Color

-Selecting the right color for your brows is critical as this can make or break your overall appearance.
-And the color of your hair plays the most important role in the process.
+Selecting the right color for your brows is critical, as this can make or break your overall appearance.
+And the color of your hair plays the most crucial role in the process.

 - Brunettes, matching your brow color with your original hair color, can be a great choice.
 You can even go two to three shades lighter than the original color of the brows.

 - Blondes can go for a slightly darker shade to define their brows.
-A flattering color like taupe with almost ashy with no red undertones can go well with it.
+A flattering color like taupe is almost ashy with no red undertones and can go well with it.

 - Redheads can choose a natural color with a pinch of copper.
 On the other hand, a rich brunette shade can give you a dramatic look.